 3. Dots are irrelevant.

-One of our lesser-known email tips is that if someone’s email address is rover.75@ISP.com, an email sent to rover75@ISP.com would still reach them.
+If your email address is rover.75@ISP.com, an email sent to rover75@ISP.com would still reach the destination.
 The same is true in reverse.
-Dots are typically added to improve legibility in addresses structured in the forename.surname style, for example.
+Dots are added to improve legibility in addresses structured in the forename.surname style.

 4. Messages don’t have to be sent at once.

-Email services like MailChimp can distribute emails at predetermined times, including bulk mailings.
+Services like MailChimp can distribute your email at predetermined times, including bulk mailings.
 The Boomerang Gmail plugin adds a Send Later button, allowing users to schedule distribution.
-That’s ideal for ensuring automated reminders and messages are sent at specific times or intervals.

-A computer hacker attempting to view your email inbox would have a good chance of gaining entry by suggesting ‘password’ or ‘123456’ as a password.
-In terms of optimising safety, email tips include choosing a lengthy password with a mix of upper and lowercase letters, and numbers.
+A computer hacker attempting to view your inbox would have a good chance of gaining entry by suggesting ‘password’ or ‘123456’ as a password.
+In terms of optimising safety, choose a lengthy password with a mix of upper and lowercase letters, and numbers.

 6. Tuesday is the best day to send important messages.

 Bank holidays fall on Mondays, and people often take Fridays off to enjoy a long weekend.
-Little known email tips include Tuesdays being the optimal day for receiving responses and maximising engagement, with 10 am consistently being a popular time for messages being read.
+Did you know that Tuesday is the optimal day for receiving responses and maximising engagement?
+Also, 10 am is the most popular time for reading messages.

 7. Subject lines are crucial.

 Almost half of email is read based on their subject line, reinforcing the importance of creating a compelling introduction or call-to-arms.
-At the same time, words like ‘free’ and ‘win’ are frequently blacklisted by spam filters.
+Spam filters frequently blacklisted words like ‘free’ and ‘win’.
 Surveys have suggested a subject line of seven words (or 40 characters) is optimal.